-The opinion issued in the instant case by the Fifth District Court of Appeal cites Thompson, infra, as controlling authority which is currently pending jurisdiction in this Court.
+The opinion issued in the instant case by the Fifth District Court of Appeal cites Thompson, infra as controlling authority.
+Thompson is currently pending review in this court.
 This constitutes prima facie express conflict, if accepted, thereby allowing this Court to exercise its jurisdiction.